 Now that you know your relevant search terms and search volumes you are able to start being more strategic by looking into competitors’ keywords.
 You can also start researching how your keyword searches might change season to season or geographically.

 After you compile a long list of keywords and keyword phrases, you need to start a plan of attack.
 Prioritizing high-volume keywords that your competitors are not currently ranking for is a great place to start.
 You can also see keywords from your list your competitors are already ranking for and start prioritizing them as well.

-You should be capitalizing on your competitors’ missed opportunities and start an aggressive strategy will set you up to compete for keywords your competitor already is ranking for.
+You should be capitalizing on your competitors’ missed opportunities and starting an aggressive strategy that will set you up to compete for keywords your competitor already is ranking for.

-There are some tools provide substantial information on keywords by a competitor.
+There are some tools that provide substantial information on keywords by a competitor.

 Keywords By Season

 Some keywords are seasonal and should be used strategically throughout your content when approaching that time frame.

 For instance, growing seeds are at their peak for selling between late April and early June.
 You should prepare content for several months in advance and push it around those months.

 Keywords By Region

 If you want to be more strategic you can target a specific location.
 You would narrow down your keyword research to specific cities, counties, or states in Google Keyword Planner.
 If you want to evaluate interest based on subregions you can utilize Google Trends.